jooh95/assignment08/README.md

 # assignment08
-This is a repository for Computer Vision and Machine Leaning Course assignment08 for discriminating the MNIST dataset through Least Square.
+This is a repository for Computer Vision and Machine Leaning Course assignment08 to discriminate the MNIST dataset through Least Square.